eoanodea/wdps-assignment-2/README.md

 ## Results

-To get to the point where we can get to ensemble multiple models from the KGE package, we scale the scores we got from the the different models with the Platt Scaler.
+To get to the point where we can get to ensemble multiple models from the KGE package, we scale the scores we got from the different models with the Platt Scaler.

 ## Technical Challenges